MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-overview.md

 ### <a id="dataplane"></a> Data pool

-The data pool is used for data persistence and caching.
+The data pool is used for data persistence.
 The data pool consists of one or more pods running SQL Server on Linux.
 It is used to ingest data from SQL queries or Spark jobs.
-SQL Server big data cluster data marts are persisted in the data pool.

 ### Storage pool